 Longwood, FL (PRWEB) May 23, 2008

 Xulon Press, a part of Salem Communications Corporation, is the world's largest Christian publisher, with more than 5,000 titles published to date.
-Retailers may order The Voice through Ingram Book Company and/or Spring Arbor Book Distributors.
+Retailers may order The Truth About Love through Ingram Book Company and/or Spring Arbor Book Distributors.
+Salem Communications is the country's leading Christian communications company with interests in radio, Internet, and magazine publishing.